Buying a Car Without Getting Burned

 - Loan payment

-- Gas ($150โ$300/month depending on commute)
+- Gas ($150โ$300/month depending on commute) or electricity for EVs ($30โ$80/month)

 - Maintenance: oil changes, tires, brakes ($100โ$200/month average)

-- Registration and taxes ($500โ$1,500/year depending on province)
+- Registration and licensing ($100โ$300/year depending on province)

-- Parking and tolls (if applicable)
+- Parking and tolls (if applicable โ 407 ETR in the GTA, for example)

 A general rule: total transportation costs (car payment + insurance + gas + maintenance) should be under 15% of your take-home pay.
 Many financial advisors say 10% is ideal.

-Financing: Getting the Best Rate
+Phase 2: Getting the Best Rate

 | Interest Rate | Monthly Payment | Total Interest Paid |